Byblos figurines

 The Byblos figurines or Phoenician statuettes are approximately 1,500–2,000 ex-voto statuettes found in ancient Phoenician temples in Lebanon, primarily in Byblos, but also in Kamid al lawz.
 The statuettes date to the second millennium BC and are made of bronze, silver, or copper alloy.
 The Byblos figurines are considered to represent the best example of their kind across the Levant.

 Most of the figurines were found in the Temple of the Obelisks, in which 20 votive deposits and pitchers containing a variety of such figurines were found, along with a smaller, but important group of them found in the neighboring Temple of Baalat Gebal.
 The figurines have been adopted to represent the Lebanese Tourism Ministry.

 Use

 The majority of the statuettes were found at archaeological sites in sealed pottery jars, together with tools, weapons, jewelry, and other ritual objects.

-The first group found was located at the Temple of Baalat Gebal and information about them was published by archaeologists Montet and Dunand.
+The first group found was located at the Temple of Baalat Gebal and information about them was published by archaeologists Pierre Montet and Maurice Dunand.
 Both originally considered the figurines to be "foundation deposits".
 Following further discoveries at the Temple of the Obelisks, Dunand suggested that perhaps, they might be assemblages of "offering deposits" for festivals.
 In 1966, however, Negbi and Moskowitz suggested instead, that the various objects discovered were hidden away in haste, ahead of an impending catastrophe.